 More than 100 emergency sirens blanket the City of San Francisco, ready to warn locals in the event of a flood, a fire, an earthquake, or terrorism.
 And while true emergencies are few and far between, everyone in the Bay Area knows the siren’s racket, even if they’ve trained their ears to tune it out.

-Redolent of an wartime air raid, the sirens wail precisely at noon each Tuesday, rising and falling, eerily and slow.
-“This is a test,” a voice follows.
+Redolent of an wartime air raid, the sirens wail precisely at noon each Tuesday, eerily and slow.
+“This is a test,” a voice says.
 “This is a test of the outdoor warning system.
 This is only a test.”
 And thus concludes the Tuesday midday siren.

 What the residents don’t know is that their siren has long been vulnerable to attack.
 Triggering the sound for malicious or mischievous purposes isn’t stupid-easy, but for a person educated in radio-frequency security, who has $30 to blow at an electronics store, there’s virtually nothing to stop them from bathing the city in obnoxious tones for hours on end.